Spenc3rB/THESIS/schedule.md

 - Focus on literature review of reverse engineering incorporation into model based systems engineering.
 - Consider case studies for practical application (make sure they aren't too complex).
 - Current thesis topic: "Bottoms-up: Incorporating Reverse Engineering into Model Based Systems Engineering for Cyber-Physical Systems".
+- Core question: How can we systematically infer internal structure and behavior from low-level artifacts (binaries, traces, raw I/O) to surface functions and behaviors that were not specified or intended?

 # Projects to consider incorporating:
 - SECURING LEGACY TRANSPORT PROTOCOLS: REQUIREMENTS-DRIVEN MITIGATION FOR COMMUNICATION SYSTEMS (i.e., J1708 protocol vulnerabilities and mitigations)